Backpacking Camping - Why It's Not for Everyone 2

 There are many types of backpacking.

 Backpacking is a great way to enjoy nature and relax.
-You can choose between walking and biking or opt for a more extreme trip.
+You can choose between walking and biking or a more extreme trip.
 Some campsites provide a simple shelter, but most require you to bring your tent.
 If you’re a beginner, a hike on a paved trail may be easier.
 However, if you’re an experienced hiker, a backpacking trip may offer a better workout.

 A high-quality stove can make your trip much more comfortable.
 You won’t need to worry about losing heat and can cook your food faster.
 You’ll need to bring your tent.
 You’ll also need to pack enough food and water throughout the trip.